 - Scrubbing against the DNC Registry is not required for political calls.

-Keeping these ground rules in mind and doing your research prior to initiating any political calling campaign will be the key to smooth sailing in 2021.
+Keeping these ground rules in mind and doing your research prior to initiating any political calling campaign will be the key to smooth sailing.

 Michele is the Managing Partner at M&S and former Chief of the Ohio Attorney General’s Consumer Protection Section.
 Bringing more than two decades of experience in the consumer protection arena, she advises highly regulated businesses on a wide range of telemarketing, privacy, and other consumer protection matters.